Nehmer Claims: What You Need to Know

 Nehmer Class Members

-For a veteran or his/her survivor to be eligible for benefits under Nehmer, the veteran must have
+For a veteran or their survivor to be eligible for benefits under Nehmer, the veteran must have:

 - Note: If the claim was filed before September 25, 1985 but still pending or on appeal on or after September 25, 1985, the veteran is still eligible.